thenamespace/namespace-sdk/README.md

 ![Namespace Ninja](https://namespace.fra1.cdn.digitaloceanspaces.com/brand/logo_small.png)
 # Namespace-SDK

-A Typescript library used to interact with Namespace contracts and apis.
+A Typescript library used to interact with Namespace contracts and APIs.
 It uses Viem under the hood and can be used to:
-* Find names listed on Namespace platform
+* Find names listed on the Namespace platform
 * Check the availability of subnames
 * Mint subnames